 Then time stood still as the Italian's shot thundered off the crossbar, allowing Rovers to break through Billy Paynter, who squared for James Coppinger to strike beyond helpless goalkeeper Simon Moore.

 If anything, it made promotion the following year even sweeter, particularly as the act that secured second-tier football was a penalty, too.
-This time, Alan Judge did the honours, though.
+This time, as fans waited with bated breath, Alan Judge did the honours, though.

 Over the seven seasons since, Brentford have worked tirelessly to become an established Championship club, with a top-half finish in each campaign under their belts.
 The club's transfer policy has been central to the rise.